GodsonJohn01/telegram-joke-bot/README.md

           `sudo -u postgres createuser -sPE user_name`
           `sudo -u postgres createdb db_name`
   Get your bot token:
-          Talk to the BotFather and get and set your bot token Open telegram, and search for the Botfather.
-Type the command `/newbot` to create a bot and follow the instructions to get a token.
+          Open telegram, and search for the Botfather.
+Type the command `/newbot` to create a newbot and follow the instructions to get the BOT TOKEN.

 4. Migrate the tables to the database: `python manage.py migrate`
 5. Create Superuser: `python manage.py createsuperuser`